 A view is nothing more than a SQLite statement that is stored in the database with an associated name.
-A view is actually a composition of a table in the form of a predefined SQLite query.
+It is actually a composition of a table in the form of a predefined SQLite query.

 A view can contain all rows of a table or selected rows from one or more tables.
 A view can be created from one or many tables which depends on the written SQLite query to create a view.

-Views which are kind of virtual tables, allow users to do the following:
+Views which are kind of virtual tables, allow the users to −

 Structure data in a way that users or classes of users find natural or intuitive.

-SQLite views are read-only and so you may not execute a DELETE, INSERT or UPDATE statement on a view.
-But you can create a trigger on a view that fires on an attempt to DELETE, INSERT, or UPDATE a view and do what you need in the body of the trigger.
+SQLite views are read-only and thus you may not be able to execute a DELETE, INSERT or UPDATE statement on a view.
+However, you can create a trigger on a view that fires on an attempt to DELETE, INSERT, or UPDATE a view and do what you need in the body of the trigger.

-The SQLite views are created using the CREATE VIEW statement.
-The SQLIte views can be created from a single table, multiple tables, or another view.
+SQLite views are created using the CREATE VIEW statement.
+SQLite views can be created from a single table, multiple tables, or another view.

 CREATE [TEMP | TEMPORARY] VIEW view_name AS SELECT column1, column2.....
 FROM table_name WHERE [condition];

-You can include multiple tables in your SELECT statement in very similar way as you use them in normal SQL SELECT query.
+You can include multiple tables in your SELECT statement in a similar way as you use them in a normal SQL SELECT query.
 If the optional TEMP or TEMPORARY keyword is present, the view will be created in the temp database.

-Consider COMPANY table is having the following records:
+Consider COMPANY table with the following records −

 ID NAME AGE ADDRESS SALARY ---------- ---------- ---------- ---------- ---------- 1 Paul 32 California 20000.0 2 Allen 25 Texas 15000.0 3 Teddy 23 Norway 20000.0 4 Mark 25 Rich-Mond 65000.0 5 David 27 Texas 85000.0 6 Kim 22 South-Hall 45000.0 7 James 24 Houston 10000.0

-Now, following is an example to create a view from COMPANY table.
-This view would be used to have only few columns from COMPANY table:
+Following is an example to create a view from COMPANY table.
+This view will be used to have only a few columns from COMPANY table.

 sqlite> CREATE VIEW COMPANY_VIEW AS SELECT ID, NAME, AGE FROM COMPANY;

-Now, you can query COMPANY_VIEW in similar way as you query an actual table.
-Following is the example:
+You can now query COMPANY_VIEW in a similar way as you query an actual table.
+Following is an example −

 sqlite> SELECT * FROM COMPANY_VIEW;